Kentucky sheriff charged in killing of judge at courthouse

 Mullins served as a district judge in Letcher County since he was appointed by former Gov. Steve Beshear in 2009 and elected the following year.

 Mullins was known for promoting substance abuse treatment for people involved in the justice system and helped hundreds of residents enter inpatient residential treatment, according to a program for a drug summit he spoke at in 2022.
-He also helped develop a program called Addiction Recovery Care to offer peer support services in the courthouse.
-The program was adopted in at least 50 counties in Kentucky.

-Mullins also served as a founding member of the Responsive Effort to Support Treatment in Opioid Recovery Efforts Leadership Team.
+Mullins also helped create a program offering courthouse peer support for addiction treatment and worked with various healthcare organizations and providers.

 After the shooting, several area schools were briefly placed on lockdown.

-Note: This story was first published on Sep.
-19, 2024.
-It was updated on Sep.
-20, 2024 to remove an erroneous reference to Addiction Recovery Care, which operates a network of treatment centers across Kentucky.
-Mullins did not help found that company.